PhucNg2k/ThreeJS/README.md

 Usage:

-Run these commands"
+Run these commands:
-make sure you have nodejs installed
+make sure you have **NodeJs** installed
-1. npm install -> download libraries
+1. npm install -> download packages
 2. npm run dev -> start project

+use WASD to move around with mouse pointer